 Boating Access Nearby

-As we mentioned earlier, you can access the water via one of two boat ramps outside the park.
-One is managed by Lake Waccamaw State Park and the other by the NC Wildlife Resources Commission.
+As mentioned earlier, you can access the water via one of two boat ramps outside the park.
+One is managed by Lake Waccamaw State Park, and the other by the NC Wildlife Resources Commission.

 The Drive to the Dam

 You can hike to the dam via the Lakeshore Trail, but the drive there is full of scenic twists and turns.
 Driving could potentially be an easier option, considering all the mud and water I’ve seen, even many days after rainfall.

 Spanish moss lines the road along the canals and bay trees opposite the lake.
 You’ll find an elevated boardwalk at the dam, with views of the lake and the water that feeds the Waccamaw River.